 I’ll post more later — the images take a bit of effort because of the funky film.

-Some color correction from the old film — this camera got the other half of the 1997 Fuji 400 roll.
+Some color correction for the old film — this camera got the 2nd half of a 1997 Fuji 400 roll.

 I hope I can fix/remove the weird drips.
 I like a couple of the images enough to try with swabs and distilled water.

 This guy decided to shoot with cameras he could get for 99P (under a pound UK) and the Halina Speedy 33 was his first project camera: https://austerityphoto.co.uk/halina-speedy-33-poundland-camera-no-1/

 The Owner’s Manual is posted on the Manuals page.

 I did a LOT of color correction on these.
 The film in the camera in the video is not what I used — that’s a bad roll of Polaroid I use to test film transport, etc. The images are Fuji ISO 400, expired in April of 1997 and it shows.
 Really grainy and it has a bluish tint almost like expired slide film.
 I processed this at home (Unicolor C-41 kit) so temperature variation might be part of it.
 It’s not the camera’s fault.